top of page

 Articles & Resources

-• Possibility of 1-2 sessions for teaching tools and strategies to parents at the cost of therapy sessions.
+• There is an option for additional sessions to provide tools and strategies to parents and/or the child, available at the cost of a therapy session.

 Occupational Therapy Evaluation

-• Completion of questionnaires prior to assessment date
+• Submission of questionnaires prior to the assessment date.

-• 2 hours for children 2-11 (pre-school and elementary school)
+• 2 hours for children aged 2-11 (preschool and elementary school).

 Occupational Therapy